The Ultimate Guide to EU GDPR Compliance

 For users, GDPR will be favorable in several ways.
 Following are some of the privileges that GDPR provides to EU citizens:

 - Explicit communication: Organizations now will have to explicitly communicate their consumers regarding the usage of their personal data through either lengthy consent statements or extended privacy policies.

 - Consent: The consent should be taken in clear and plain language through clear affirmative action and it should be unambiguous.
 Organizations cannot force consumers to give consent in order to proceed.
 Pre-ticked boxes or inactivity should not be counted as consent.

-- Right of access: GDPR gives consumers right of access to their personal data held by the organization.
-They can check how their data is being processed, who can see their details and for how long the company stored their personal data.
-They can demand a copy of their data which should be provided within 30 days and the organization should bear the cost of it, unlike current practice of charging users up to £10 for retrieving data.
+- Right of access: GDPR gives consumers the right to access to their personal data held by the organization.
+They can check how their data is being processed, who can see their details, and for how long the company stored their personal data.
+They can demand a copy of their data which should be provided within 30 days and the organization should bear the cost of it, unlike the current practice of charging users up to £10 for retrieving data.

 - Right of portability: Users can demand data portability when switching suppliers or closing accounts.